Lighty? No Likey!

 Oil Pressure Light

-A red oil can indicates you might be in a little trouble.
+A red oil symbol can indicate you might be in a little trouble.

 The oil pressure warning light is one of the most important and if you choose to ignore it, it will cause a lot of heartache in the long run!

 It’s a warning that there’s not enough oil pressure or that your oil level is too low.
-Oil lubricates the moving parts of your engine and so no or low oil can cause your engine to seize up.
+Oil lubricates the moving parts of your engine, so no or low oil can cause your engine to seize up.
 That can be fatal!

 Top up your oil and the light should go out.
 If it doesn’t, take your car to a garage to be checked.

-Oooh!
-Nobody likes to see the engine icon lit up.
-This is a job for the professionals.
+This is the dashboard light nobody likes to see lit up.
+An engine warning light is a job for the professionals.
+It’s important to get your engine checked out even if your car feels completely fine to drive.
 Before you freak out, it usually means a faulty sensor but can be serious.
 Your best bet is to get a mechanic on the job – and fast.

 Temperature Light